JohnnyBoiTime/Spotty/README.md

 Put albums in folders, must be in bandcamp format.

-node GenerateAlbum.js generates album from directories, so make sure album is in a file that is the name of the album.
+node GenerateAlbum.js generates album from directories in assets, so make sure album is in a file that is the name of the album.

 TO DO LIST (For front-end):